John Delaney 2020 presidential campaign: Campaign announcement

-Delaney launched his campaign announcement with the publication of an op-ed column on the Washington Post's website, which coincided with the launch of a campaign Twitter account and YouTube account, as well as a Tumblr account, on which he posted a five-minute video outlining his plans.
+Delaney launched his campaign announcement with the publication of an op-ed column on the Washington Post's website, which coincided with the launch of a campaign Twitter account and YouTube account on which he posted a five-minute video outlining his plans.
 Rumors of Delaney's campaign arose the day before the publication of his op-ed.

 In order to focus on his run for the presidency, Delaney did not run for reelection to Congress in 2018.

 It is highly unusual for a serious presidential candidate to announce so early.
 Previously Republican Pete du Pont had held the record of the earliest announcement; du Pont announced his campaign for the 1988 election in 1986, 615 days before the start of the Iowa caucuses.